University Facilities and Support Services

 Office of Information Technology

-The Office of Information Technology provides computing and multi-media technology services to students, faculty, and staff.
+The Office of Information Technology provides technology services to students, faculty, and staff.
 The office supports over 800 student computers across 2 campuses.
-Students may go to College of Education 401 to receive assistance with using computer applications and developing special multi-media technology projects.
+Students may go to the Information Commons on the 1st floor of the Library to receive login, computer, or software assistance.
 Assistance is also available by calling (406) 247-5755.

-The Office of Information Technology provides employment opportunities for students to work with other students, staff, and faculty in developing web, multimedia, and instructional material for coursework and research.
+The Office of Information Technology provides employment opportunities for students to work with other students, staff, and faculty in supporting their technology needs.
 Information Technology staff guide and mentor students in learning the latest technologies using current software and hardware.
-Special attention is given to enabling the student employee to have experience working with each technology and learning to teach others to develop new applications or systems using the technology.
-For information in becoming part of this program, please go to the College of Education 401 or call the Student Helpdesk at (406) 247-5755.
+Special attention is given to enabling the student employees to have experience working with each technology and learning to teach others to develop new applications or systems using the technology.
+For information in becoming part of this program, please go to the Information Commons to discuss.

 Student Computing Resources